pypeit/PypeIt/doc/development.rst

    .. figure:: figures/tests_success.png

         Example posting of successful tests.

+   For hotfixes, these tests can be circumvented at the discretion of the core developers in the cases where the hotfix is obviously correct.

  * All new methods and classes must be at least minimally documented.
    "Minimally documented" means that each method has a docstring that